 Tahbilk is one of Australia's oldest and most beautiful family-owned wineries, with striking original buildings and underground cellars dating back to the 1860s and some of the world's oldest shiraz and marsanne vines.
 Take a guided winery tour to learn how Tahbilk combines modern winemaking techniques with traditional fermentation in historic vats.
 Do a wine blending workshop and take your bottle home.
 Or have lunch with a glass of wine at the Wetlands’ View Restaurant and enjoy a guided walk along the trail to learn about endangered species preservation and how the wetlands have impacted the wines.

 Tamar Valley, Tasmania

 Josef Chromy Wines

 Taste wines and enjoy a winery lunch at Josef Chromy cellar door and restaurant, which overlooks vineyards, old English gardens, and a picturesque lake just south of Launceston.
-Learn how traditional sparkling wine is made then work with the winemaking team to produce your own bottle of sparkling wine.
-Try fly fishing and learn the art of fly casting.
-Or enjoy a leisurely lunch and wine tasting.
+Learn how traditional sparkling wine is made then work with the winemaking team to produce your own bottle.
+Try fly fishing and learn the art of fly casting, or just enjoy a leisurely lunch and wine tasting.

 Moorilla offers an exciting combination of wine, food, art and luxury accommodation.
 The estate shares a site with the Museum of Old and New Art (Mona), which houses Australia's largest private art collection.
 Stay in the modern, luxurious Mona Pavilions, dine on the French-inspired cuisine of The Source restaurant, enjoy shared plates in the Moorilla Wine Bar or eat at the more casual Mona café.
 Bespoke combinations of all the above, including a vineyard tour, are all possible.